-We plan to commercially launch approximately twenty new sorghum products during the fiscal years 2021-2022, including new Sugarcane Aphid tolerant hybrids to address a significant market need.
-We anticipate (pending receipt of regulatory approvals) a Spring 2021 launch of sorghum hybrids incorporating our proprietary, patent-pending herbicide tolerant trait as part of our DoubleTeamTM collaboration with ADAMA.
+We plan to commercially launch approximately twenty new sorghum products during the fiscal years 2022-2023.
+We recently completed a Spring 2021 pilot launch of sorghum hybrids incorporating our proprietary, patent-pending herbicide tolerant trait as part of our DoubleTeamTM collaboration with ADAMA.